 - 1. The Kids Central Corporate office and DCF Client Relations will forward all complaints and/or grievances to the Client Rights Designee. - 2.
-In addition, complaints are also received directly through telephone calls, to Kids Central, that do not come through DCF Client Relations.
+In addition, complaints are also received directly through telephone calls or walk-ins, to Kids Central, that do not come through DCF Client Relations.